CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 canasta backup restore -i mywiki -b /path/to/backup.tar.gz
 ```

-This ensures the new server has all wikis and their databases, with its own passwords.
+This ensures the new server has all wikis and their databases.
+The restore gives the new server its own generated passwords (in `.env` and `config/admin-password_*`), which are then captured as that host's vars during the join step below.

 ### 3. Set any custom environment variables